jberes/Reveal.Sdk.Dom/README.md

 [![Reveal.Sdk.Dom Build](https://github.com/RevealBi/Reveal.Sdk.Dom/actions/workflows/build-dom.yml/badge.svg?branch=main)](https://github.com/RevealBi/Reveal.Sdk.Dom/actions/workflows/build-dom.yml)

 # Reveal.Sdk.Dom
-The Reveal.Sdk.Dom is a Document Object Model (DOM) for the Reveal **.rdash** file format.
+The Reveal.Sdk.Dom is a Document Object Model (DOM) for the [Reveal](https://www.revealbi.io/) **.rdash** file format.
 It allows developer using the [Reveal SDK](https://www.revealbi.io/) to load, edit, and create dashboards using .NET.

+The Reveal.Sdk.Dom is currently **BETA** so expect things to not work or to break in a future release.

+Check out the [Samples](https://github.com/RevealBi/Reveal.Sdk.Dom/tree/main/e2e) in the Sandbox application I am using to develop and test the API.

 ## Quick Start Guide